-The distribution amount payable to unitholders as at the end of each reporting year is recognised separately in the Statement of Financial Position when unitholders are presently entitled to the distributable income under the Fund's Constitution.
+The distribution amount payable to unitholders as at the end of each reporting year is recognised separately in the Statement of financial position.

 Distributions declared effective 30 June in relation to unitholders who have previously elected to reinvest distributions are recognised as reinvested effective 1 July of the following financial year.